cyl74/StormHack2024Fall/README.md

 # SM_AI_LE

 <h3>Description</h3>
-This project is a simple web application that allows users to upload an image and determine whether the person in the image is smiling or not using a pre-trained machine learning model.
+This project is a simple web application component that allows users to upload an image and determine whether the person in the image is smiling or not using a pre-trained machine learning model.
 The app uses a React frontend for image upload and display, and a Flask backend API that processes the image and returns the result, smiling/not smiling.

 <h3>Technologies Used</3>